Kyra Cooney-Cross: Club career

 As a youth, Cooney-Cross spent three years with Ballarat City between 2013 and 2016, playing under their coach Tessa Curtain.
 She also played for an FFV NTC side, Senior NTC/FV Emerging, in the NPLW Victoria in 2016 and 2017.
 In the latter season she won NPLW Victoria Player's Player of the Year.

 Melbourne Victory (2017–2019)

 In 2017, Cooney-Cross was signed by Melbourne Victory for the 2017-18 W-League season.
 On 28 October 2017, she made her debut for the club in a 2–1 home win against Canberra United, playing the full 90 minutes in her first competitive league match.
 On 29 December 2017, she scored her maiden goal for the club in a 3–1 home loss against Newcastle Jets, heading in at the 28th minute mark behind Jets goalkeeper Britt Eckerstrom.
 By the end of the season she played in Victory's all twelve games, scoring two goals.
 Primarily playing as a forward, she was nominated for Young Player of the Year.
 In the 2018–19 season, she was part of the W-League premier title-winning squad, although only playing in four of twelve matches.
+Despite this, Cooney-Cross was unhappy: unable to improve herself as a player due to reduced game time.